 The inbuilt amplifier will go loud enough without distortion and has good bass.

-Not the best Bluetooth reception, specially if your body is in the way.
+Not the best Bluetooth reception, especially if your body is in the way.